santoshx/openenclave/docs/GettingStartedDocs/Contributors/WindowsSGX1FLCGettingStarted.md

 # Getting Started with Open Enclave on Windows for systems with support for SGX1 with Flexible Launch Control(FLC)

+## Platform requirements

+Intel® X86-64bit architecture with SGX1 and Flexible Launch Control (FLC) support. (e.g. Intel Coffee Lake CPU)

+Note: To check if your system has support for SGX1 with FLC, please look [here](../SGXSupportLevel.md)

+A version of Windows OS with native support for SGX features:
+- For server: Windows Server 2016
+- For client: Windows 10 64-bit version 1709 or newer
+- To check your Windows version, run `winver` on the command line.

 ## Install Git and Clone the Open Enclave SDK repo

 Download and install Git for Windows from [here](https://git-scm.com/download/win)